jadentheprogrammer06/custom-autoinstall-linux/README.md

 * **Minecraft Java Edition for PC.** (*The original game*.
 Natively supported & Has Large Mod Support.
 No Crossplatform-play with consoles/bedrock.)
 * **Free & Open-Source Minecraft clone "minetest"** (try it out sometime!
 It is fairly lightweight, has some mods, and most importantly is free.)

+# Known Bugs.
+* Linux Mint has problems.
+This is because as of Linux Mint 20 the snap store and installing snap packages is disabled.
+Even after enabling snap it still has some problems installing.
+(From testing in a VM)
+* Anki seems to have trouble installing.
+I will update the installation instructions later.